 Let’s talk about the over arcing plot first, briefly.

 Amid political tensions and a background soaked in corruption and authoritarian brutality, some local villagers in India are making a stand.
-They are very clear that if the sealed up tunnel is reopened, some bad things will happen.
+They are very clear that bad things will happen when the sealed up tunnel is reopened.

 These are less zombies and more cursed demons, and here I’m going to move away from discussing the plot and talk about production.

 It’s pretty cheap, if you look hard enough.
-After episode one when most of the extras are cleared away, the cast is quite a tight knot of named characters.
+Episode one clears most of the extras away, and at this point the remaining cast is quite a tight knot of named characters.
 The sets are decent but not well connected in reality, there’s not really a clear narrative of room layout.
 More some loosely connected set pieces.
 Pragmatically I would be surprised if they had more than, say, a dozen of the full body costumes for the ‘Zombie’ troops, apart from the pretty iconic drummer boy.
 The rest of the time there are clever tricks to show them without really showing them: silhouettes, out of focus background movement, simple but effective tricks like a field of glowing eyes in the dark, a crowd of people in the right kind of uniform in a field in the rain.

 Yet at the one and the same time, what they have got is used well, and clearly.
 There are some really beautiful and effective shots, not once or twice, but steadily throughout.
-There is not much CGI, and it looks seamless because it is used sparingly, and carefully.
+The sparing and careful CGI effects look seamless.

 The plot is simple, but not hard to follow.
 I don’t think the writers set out to reinvent the zombie genre, just to do something a bit